-- Member of the Policy & Advocacy Committee at Mental Health America (MHA) of the Central Carolinas
+- Member of Policy & Advocacy Committee at MHA of Central Carolinas

 The personal stuff:

 I am a divorced mom of three boys and three doggies.
 I am a proud member of Alpha Kappa Alpha Sorority, Inc. and enjoy the beach.
 My favorite place to travel is the Caribbean.

 I love to exercise and recently rediscovered my love of cycling.
 I ride my Peloton almost every day.
 It’s a great stress reliever and keeps me balanced.
 Mental health matters as much as the physical!